Runtime Lifecycle

 Hot Reload (Future)

-Section titled “Hot Reload (Future)”When a module’s config changes, the runtime should be able to reload it without affecting other modules.
+Section titled “Hot Reload (Future)”When a project’s config changes, the runtime could reload it without stopping.
 The sequence:

 - Load new config alongside old